What if you had to drive more than two hours to give birth?

 “The very first contraction woke me up at midnight,” said Shirley, who runs a backcountry outfitters just north of Tofte in rural Minnesota.

-But Shirley's convenient trip to the nearest hospital became a frightening middle-of-the-night race to the delivery room.
+But instead of a convenient trip to a nearby hospital, Shirley and her husband Dan embarked on a frightening middle-of-the-night race to the delivery room.
 That’s because the closest hospital had stopped delivery services a year earlier, and the baby was coming too fast for them to make it to the nearest big city hospital in Duluth.

 It’s a problem affecting people across rural America as hospitals struggling to break even shut down expensive and staff-heavy maternity wards.